roscisz/dnn_training_benchmarks/PyTorch_dcgan_lsun/README.md

 ### Distributed

-To make the code distributed apply provided patch by running:
+To make the code support distributed training, copy and apply the provided patch:

 ```
 git apply distributed.patch